-St Josemaria Escriva was born in Barbastro, Spain on January 9, 1902.
+Saint Josemaria Escriva was born in Barbastro, Spain on January 9, 1902, and baptized on January 13, 1902.
 His parents, Jose Escriva and Dolores Albas, were faithful and pious Christians who introduced their children step by step to the Christian way of life.
 His father was a textile merchant and his mother was entirely devoted to her family and to raising their children: Carmen, Josemaria, Asuncion, Lolita, Rosario, and Santiago.

 At two years old St. Josemaria fell seriously sick and recovered unexpectedly through the intercession of Our Lady of Torreciudad.

 In the 1910’s the family suffered a period of additional trials.
 In 1910 Rosario died at only 9 months old.
 Two years later Lolita died at the age of 5, and a year later Asuncion died at the age of 8.
 St. Josemaria, a bright young student with a cheerful and open personality, watched his parents suffer these hardships with a deep faith in God.
 He made his First Holy Communion on April 23, 1912.

 In 1915, the business of Jose Escriva suffered an abrupt turn due to the unjust actions of one of his partners and the family’s savings were lost.
 This severe economic setback resulted in the family leaving Barbastro and settling in the town of Logroño where his father had found work as a sales clerk in a textile business similar to the one of which he had previously been proprietor.